davidebernocco/Abil_Info_project/README.md

 `chmod +x Bash_Script.sh`\
 `bash Bash_Script.sh`

-It will download and arrange all the data sets needed for the analysis alonside the jupyter notebook and the library Statistical_functions in a folder you have to specify.\
+It will download and arrange all the data sets needed for the analysis alongside the jupyter notebook and the library Statistical_functions in a folder you have to specify.\
 Then just execute from terminal:

 `cd /the/choosen/path/for/the/folder/Bernocco_AbilInfo`\